martinodutto/windows-task-scheduler-api/README.md

 | `Create`      | :warning: Still working on it :warning: |
 | `Change`      | :warning: Still working on it :warning: |

-Any of the previous classes can be created in just one way: using the `of` static method.
+Any of the previous objects can be created in just one way: using the `of` static method.

 ## Dependency management